-The Checker Framework fully supports type-qualified Java generic types and methods (also known in the research literature as "parametric polymorphism").
+The Checker Framework fully supports type-qualified Java generic types and methods (also known as "parametric polymorphism").
 When instantiating a generic type, clients supply the qualifier along with the type argument, as in List<@NonNull String>.
+When using a type variable T within the implementation of a generic type, typically no type qualifier is written (see Section 24.1.3); rather, the instantiation of the type parameter is restricted (see Section 24.1.2).